frapplecat/songbirb/README.md

 * **TESTING** - launched website using terminal, initially just tested the desktop view.
 * **RESULT** - noticed that on completion of the game, after the win/lose/try again message pops up the game tile briefly appeared over the message box when flipping over.
 * **FIX** - I added a Z-index to the message container to keep it above the tiles.

+## BACKSPACE AND ENTER NOT LINKED TO WIRED KEYBOARD

+* **EXPECTED** - the game's on screen keyboard to be accessible by mouse click or, to be more user friendly, to also link to the keypresses on a wired keyboard
+* **TESTING** - launched website using terminal, initially just tested the desktop view.
+* **RESULT** - noticed that the keydown event listener I'd added worked for A-Z letters but not Delete or Enter
+* **FIX** - I add if statements and targeted those 2 keys separately

 <br>